fandsdev/django/README.md

 ## FAQ

-### I have got an error «'random_ascii_string' is undefined»

-You should upgrade cookiecutter to the latest version: `pip install --upgrade cookiecutter`.

 ### I wanna hack this!

 Thank you so much!
 Check out our [build pipeline](https://github.com/fandsdev/django/blob/master/Makefile) and pick any free [issue](https://github.com/fandsdev/django/issues).